The Next Women Team & Board

 See her LinkedIn for more information about Lucy.

 Natalie had a successful career in London radio for 10 years before moving to Hong Kong.
 She is now back in the UK and enjoying working for The NextWomen, after returning to work following a break to have her two daughters.

-See her LinkedIn for more information about Gemma.
+See her LinkedIn for more information on Megan.

 Anne Meister - Brussels Liaison Officer

 Anne is the liaison officer for The NextWomen in Brussels and strives for a higher visibility of women entrepreneurship in the EU bubble in Brussels.
 The dynamic world of start-ups, social media and entrepreneurial-minded people are her passion.
 A German national herself she has been living and working in Brussels as an advisor for a German regional representation on the topics of industry, energy and transport.
 She studied European Administrative Studies at the College of Europe in Bruges, Belgium, and Political Science and Cultural Studies in Göttingen, Germany.